-Developmental editing, also known as structural or substantive editing, addresses the big-picture storytelling issues such as structure, theme, audience and genre expectations, plot, characterisation, narrative distance, point of view, tension, pace and narrative shape, opening and closing chapters, timelines and settings, scene and summary, dialogue, voice and tone, language and style, and more.
+Developmental editing, also known as structural or substantive editing, addresses the big-picture storytelling issues such as structure, theme, audience and genre expectations, plot, characterisation, narrative distance, point of view, tension, pace and narrative shape, opening and closing chapters, timelines and settings, scene and summary, dialogue, voice and tone, and more.
 That’s a lot to consider!

 Put simply, line editing – also known as stylistic editing – focuses on improving your writing by ensuring that it’s artful in the way that it flows, and correct and consistent in the way that it’s presented.
-Copy-editing aims to correct your writing by making sentences and paragraphs clear in meaning and consistent in style.
+Copy editing aims to correct your writing by making sentences and paragraphs clear in meaning and consistent in style.
 So, you can see that the lines between the two are somewhat blurred.

 It’s also about clarity, comprehension and consistency.
 You may know what you intended when you wrote that scene, but is it clear to the reader?
-A line and copy-edit will eliminate any ambiguity or confusion.
+A line and copy edit will eliminate any ambiguity or confusion.
 All writers develop crutch words or writerly tics which can become irritating to the reader and draw them out of the story.
 This stage of editing will fix this repetition, along with any redundant language and awkward syntax, and incorrect grammar, spelling and punctuation.
 In addition, it includes checking for accuracy and correcting basic factual errors, as well as flagging up any potential legal and sensitivity issues.
 It will also make sure that formatting and presentation choices are consistent and conform to a style guide, such as Oxford New Hart’s Rules, Chicago Manual of Style, or whatever your personal choice may be.
 If this is an area you haven’t previously considered, I can advise and make appropriate suggestions.